 Ellingson is currently out on bail in Vancouver, waiting for a hearing on the application for his extradition to the US, and has been ordered not to communicate with Ross Ulbricht.

-Russell Ulbricht is incarcerated in the US, serving a jail term of life imprisonment plus 40 years with no possibility of parole.
+Ross Ulbricht is incarcerated in the US, serving a jail term of double life imprisonment plus 40 years with no possibility of parole.

-Some people theorize that Ulbright was played and the person who blackmailed Ulbright was the same person who offered to help kill the blackmailer, and ergo, the murder didn’t actually take place.
-And that person, it would appear, is Redandwhite.
+Some people online theorize that Ulbright was played and the person who blackmailed Ulbright was the same person who offered to help kill the blackmailer, and ergo, the murder didn’t actually take place.
+And that person, it would appear, may be Redandwhite.
 But that theory is unlikely to be true because this would have been a substantial set of facts that Ulbricht could have introduced at his trial.
 Ulbright would have known if the communications came from the same IP address.
 So would the FBI in their investigation.
 And so would the digital currency exchange in Canada that provided Bitcoin exchange services in Vancouver for both ends of the deal, eg., to the blackmailer and the hit man.
-Ulbright did not introduce evidence at his trial in respect of IP addresses or Bitcoin wallet intersections, to show that the blackmailer and the hitman were one and the same person and that no one was at risk of being murdered.
+Ulbright did not introduce evidence at his trial in respect of IP addresses or Bitcoin wallet intersections or Bitcoin account holders, to show that the blackmailer and the hitman were one and the same person and that no one was at risk of being murdered.
 Presumably he would have if there was any substance to the allegation because it would be easy enough to prove.